siddharthtiwari-03/UnSQL/Readme.md

 > [Documentation for v1.x](https://github.com/siddharthtiwari-03/UnSQL/tree/legacy "Open v1.x documentation") can be found on GitHub

 ### 1.2 What's New?

+**Version v2.2** brought enhancements towards support in typescript environments towards better type hinting and built-in **types** support along with standard '*.d.ts' files for a seamless typescript integration, code optimizations and more

 **Version v2.1** brought support for **Multiple Dialects** along with **Unified codebase**, **Bug Fixes**, **Improved Code Suggestions**, brought back the **rawQuery Method**, enhanced **Session Manager** and better code optimization under the hood and much more